ibrahimmustapha/ibrahim.tech/src/content/big-o-notation.md

 Computer programming is not just knowing the syntax of a programming language like Java or Python, there's more and the almighty big O is no exception.

-## What is big O notation
+## What is big O notation?

-Big O notation is used to calculate how much time and space it takes an algorithms to be executed as input size grows (in computer science).
+Big O notation is used to calculate how much time and space it takes an algorithms to be executed as input size grows ``(in computer science).``

 ## Big O notation basically talks about 2 (two) things: